You may see a "Are you sure you want to delete this file" error message when you:

 If you didn’t mean to delete or move these files, click Cancel.
 If you want to confirm the delete or move, click Delete or Move.

-If you’re deleting files to save space on your hard drive, try using selective sync or Smart Sync instead.
+If you’re deleting files to save space on your hard drive, try using selective sync or setting your files to online-only instead.

 How to undo accidental deletions on macOS 10.15 (Catalina)